ccoay/ccoay.github.io/index.md

 Hello, I am a final-year master student in [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
 Before that, my undergraduate was in [Tianjin University](http://www.tju.edu.cn/).

-Currently, I am applying for PhD program(a tough process).
+Currently, I am applying for PhD program.
+If your are looking for PhD candidates, you can contact me.
+My email is (119033910058@sjtu.edu.cn).

 My main research interest is Information Extraction.
 There are subtasks like Named Entity Recognition、Relaton Extraction、Coreference Resolution and Event Extractions under IE. I am also passionate about the Semanctics and Sytactics.
-If

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for